wavefrontHQ/docs/pages/doc/ui_charts.md

 Instead of using [Chart Builder](chart_builder.html), you can click the toggle and explicitly enter [Wavefront Query Language](query_language_reference.html) expressions into the query field.

-{% include note.html content="After you switch, to Query Editor and make changes to the query, you cannot return to Chart Builder." %}
+{% include note.html content="After you switch to Query Editor and make changes to the query, you cannot return to Chart Builder." %}

 We can get the metric we selected above with the following query.

 `max(ts(~sample.db.queries.duration, source="db-1" OR source="db-5"))`

-Many Wavefront users start with Chart Builder as the default, and set their default to Query Editor later for more fine-grained control (including chart variables).
+Many Wavefront users start with Chart Builder as the default and set their default to Query Editor later for more fine-grained control (including chart variables).

 ## Hide, Clone, or Delete Queries